The resource hub · from the austin ai guy · est. 2026

 Get a second pair of eyes on it.

-Office Hours members: 30 min on the calendar each month, your stack on screen with us.
+Members: 15 min on the calendar each month, your stack on screen with us.
 Plus a flagged thread in chat so we see it first.

 • formatasync voice memo · live zoom · async loompick one